OperationCode/operationcode_docs/proposals/STRATEGIC-POLICY.md

 ## Background and Context
 Active, transitioning military servicemembers, Guard & Reserve troops and military spouses are not given the fullest opportunity to learn about software development as a post-military career path option.
 Operation Code’s Strategic Plan is designed to provide information, resources, and mentors to those military service members interested in becoming coders.
 The Operation Code Policy Committee and the Board of Directors developed this strategy with the goal that Operation Code would play a central role in the collaboration of the U.S. Government, specifically the Departments of Defense and Veterans Affairs, and coding schools around the world to support transitioning servicemembers' career goals.

+# Strategic Plan 2017-2021

+## Our Vision
+Operation Code is the leading veteran’s service organization establishing connections between the military community and the civilian sector for software development opportunities.

+## Our Mission
+Our mission is to empower the military community to learn software development, enter the tech industry, and code the future.

+## Our Core Values

+### Agile
+We are expeditious in everything we do and innovative in all our approaches.
+We will bring new technology and new ideas to provide the best results for veterans.

+### Service
+We exist to meet the needs of veterans.
+We will humbly remember that their service was of the highest order and that Operation Code works for them.

+### Accountability
+We hold ourselves responsible for obtaining results that fulfill our Mission Statement and work towards our Vision.
+Donors, volunteers, and veterans can trust that Operation Code will do its best with the resources it is given.

+### Integrity
+We act consistently with Operation Code's mission, being honest and transparent in what we do and say, and accept responsibility for our collective and individual actions.

+## Who We Serve
+Past and present Army, Navy, Marines, Air Force, and Coast Guard service members, veterans and military spouses are welcome to apply to any of our programs.
+Through our online mentorship program, we work with 850+ members around the world.

+## Our Programs & Services
+*	Code Schools
+*	Scholarship Programs
+*	Software Mentorship
+*	Employer Services
+*	Web Application Development

+## Our Goals 2017-2021
+* Develop Operation Code tech infrastructure, to become a central hub for the military software development community.
+* Increase the number of Code Schools approved by the VA to accept Post-9/11 GI Bill and vocational rehab funding.
+* Expand the size and knowledge base of the Operation Code community.
+* Increase awareness of software development opportunities within the military community.
+* Strengthen the relationship between the military community and tech industry.

+## Background and Context
+Active, transitioning military servicemembers, Guard & Reserve troops and military spouses are not given the fullest opportunity to learn about software development as a post-military career path option.
+Operation Code’s Strategic Plan is designed to provide information, resources, and mentors to those military service members interested in becoming coders.
+The Operation Code Policy Committee and the Board of Directors developed this strategy with the goal that Operation Code would play a central role in the collaboration of the U.S. Government, specifically the Departments of Defense and Veterans Affairs, and coding schools around the world to support transitioning servicemembers' career goals.

 The 2017-2021 Strategic Plan addresses the improvement of the interface platform through which available information on resources is presented and mentorship takes place.
 It also addresses the growth of the Operation Code community, giving annual goals and requirements for the scaling of resources.
 While elements of the plan address specific bills, legislation, and elements of the economy, the overall plan is designed to ensure that the Operation Code community is able to grow with market demand.

 Operation Code’s core programs and services are: